 Interesting.
 So you mentioned gravity missions. « Gravity », like when the apple falls down from the tree?

 Yes, exactly!
 We are indeed walking in the glorious footsteps of Newton (laughs…)!
 Like in the days of Isaac Newton, there is a theoretical interest in studying the Earth gravitational field: the beauty of science of course.
 BUT there is also an applied interest which is crucial today.
 Actually, two main interests.
 The first one is that a very precise gravity field model is needed in order to calculate the precise orbits of satellites.
 The second one is very surprising and very unexpected: gravity allows us to monitor the movements of mass at the surface of the Earth.
 Gravity is due to mass, so if you monitor gravity, you monitor mass.
 And what is the biggest mass moving at the surface of the Earth?
 You guessed it: WATER.
 For example, let’s consider the monsoon season, when there are enormous floods over the Amazon or over India: that represents gigantic masses of water.
 Believe it or not, the gravitational attraction felt by the satellite at a 400 km altitude is very different if the season is dry or wet.
 The same goes for polar regions.
 The satellite behavior over Iceland is not the same in 2002 and in 2020.
 What is the difference?
 Well, the gravitational attraction is much lower now.
 The difference represents the huge quantity of ice that has melt down and gone into the ocean.
 We can measure it by gravity.
 Isn’t it extraordinary?
-If you want to be convinced by yourself, just follow this link.
 The curve represents the equivalent heights of water (or ice, in our case) decreasing over time.
 This is objective scientific data.
 At a time when CLIMATE CHANGE is all over the news, there is no better tool than gravity missions to measure it globally and objectively.
 And yet, almost nobody knows it.
 It’s a well-kept secret, but gravity missions are THE BEST.
 We should educate all the politicians and policy makers into the basics of gravitational field.
 Let’s put up a special course at Stellar!
 All volunteers welcome!

 Tell us more about those gravity missions!
 Are they active today?
 How long do they last?